MStrandh/dotfiles/README.md

 This repository contains my dotfiles and some minor instructions on how to set things up.
 I also included a list of my most commonly used Sublime Text add-ons.

+### Terminal

+This terminal color scheme works well with the "Solarized Color Scheme" I use in Sublime Text: https://github.com/tomislav/osx-lion-terminal.app-colors-solarized

 ## Dotfiles

 Customized, scaled-down, versions of the dotfiles available from [paulirish](https://github.com/paulirish/dotfiles/) and [mathiasbynens](https://github.com/mathiasbynens/dotfiles/).